b

 • by developing the children’s ability to listen with attention and understanding in all areas of the curriculum and where necessary, asking and responding to questions appropriately.

-From entry in EYFS, children are given opportunities to develop and learn new skills in formal and informal settings, both in and outside of the classroom.
+From entry in the Early Years, children are given opportunities to develop and learn new skills in formal and informal settings, both in and outside of the classroom.
 Children are encouraged to speak clearly and listen carefully, and both speaking and listening are stimulated in a range of ways.

 Children are given opportunities to: